South.Point Tuggeranong: Retailers

-The centre is also home to 183 specialty retailers, eateries and service providers.
+South.Point is also home to 183 specialty retailers, eateries and service providers.

-Location and Transport
+Location and transport

 South.Point is central to the Tuggeranong Town Centre.
 The centre faces onto Anketell Street to the east, Pitman Street to the north and Reed Street to the south.
-Between the main centre and Athllon Drive, to the west, is the South.Point Lifestyle Centre (formerly Tuggeranong Hyperdome House and Home Centre, and more recently Hyperdome Lifestyle Centre).
+Between the main centre and Athllon Drive, to the west, is an additional building known as the Tuggeranong Lifestyle Centre.
+Between the Lifestyle Centre and the main building, there is an outdoor food court known as The Point.
 Access to 2,366 parking spaces is off Pitman and Reed Streets.
 Tuggeranong Interchange on the other side of Pitman Street is served by ACTION.